 Although cloud-based help desks and on-premises help desks have similar purposes, they differ significantly in various aspects, like ease of use, accessibility, cost, and infrastructure.

-Criteria | On-premises help desk | Cloud-based help desk |
+| Criteria | On-premises help desk | Cloud-based help desk |

-Accessibility | Only accessed within the organization’s network. | It is easily accessible from any location, provided there is an internet connection. |
+| Accessibility | Only accessed within the organization’s network. | It is easily accessible from any location, provided there is an internet connection. |

-Cost | Need for infrastructure, maintenance costs, and software licenses leading to higher costs. | Users subscribe for the features they need, resulting in lower costs. |
+| Cost | Infrastructure, maintenance, and software licenses result in higher expenses. | Users subscribe to the features they need, resulting in lower costs. |

-Convenience and efficiency | Often require additional downloads and updates. | Accessed in real-time without the need for installation, and you can easily acquire the latest version. |
+| Convenience and efficiency | Often require additional downloads and updates. | Accessed in real-time without installation, and you can get the latest version easily. |

-Scalability | Scaling up can be expensive and complicated, requiring extra infrastructure and licensing. | Scale up easily by upgrading to a higher plan without the need for additional infrastructure. |
+| Scalability | Scaling up can be expensive and complicated, requiring extra infrastructure and licensing. | Scale up easily by upgrading to a higher plan without the need for additional infrastructure. |

-Data security | Physical security measures protect servers and networks from unauthorized personnel. | Operates on a unified platform making it easier to enforce security policies, track user activity, and identify potential security threats. |
+| Data security | Physical security measures protect servers and networks from unauthorized personnel. | Operates on a unified platform, making it easier to enforce security policies, track user activity, and detect threats. |

-Location | Physically located within an organization. | Hosted on the provider’s servers, accessible through the web or mobile app. |
+| Location | Physically located within an organization. | Hosted on the provider’s servers, accessible through the web or mobile app. |

-Key characteristics of a cloud-based help desk
+Key features of a cloud-based ticketing system

 Ticketing system